What Is an Infantile Hemangioma?

 - affecting the child's appearance

-What Causes an Infantile Hemangioma?
+What Causes Infantile Hemangiomas?

 Hemangiomas are more common in babies born prematurely (before their due date), at a low birth weight, or as part of a multiple birth (twins, triplets, etc.).
+A child can have more than one hemangioma.

 Hemangiomas may run in families, but no genetic cause has been found.